timmo001/ha-card-calendar-agenda/README.md

 A custom Home Assistant card for displaying calendar events in an agenda view.

+> [!WARNING]
+> This card is experimental and under active development.
+Features may change and breaking changes may occur.

 ## Features

 - Display calendar events in agenda format